renatharolim/petfeederOIC/readme.md

 ## Features

- Pet feeder OIC Arduino Uno Based with timer and accurate portions delivered each time.
+ Pet feeder with timer and accurate portions delivered each time.
  Our version of a pet feeder is based on an Arduino microcontroller.

  These are the features: